Narcan

 Treatment Options for Opioid Use Disorder

 Narcan is an emergency medication designed to reverse overdoses in opioid users.
-Narcan is NOT a treatment for opioid use disorder.
+It is NOT a treatment for opioid use disorder.

-Therefore, after an opioid overdose, a person dealing with opioid use disorder may require additional treatment for their substance abuse.
+Therefore, after an opioid overdose, a person dealing with opioid use disorder may require additional treatment for their drug abuse.

 Treatment for opioid use disorder may include one or more of the following:

-If you or a loved one is dealing with an addiction to opioids, you can contact the SAMHSA treatment hotline by calling (800) 662-4357 (HELP) or by visiting their online treatment locator.
+If you or a loved one is dealing with an addiction to opioid medications or illicit opiates, you can contact the SAMHSA treatment hotline by calling 1-877-726-4727 (HELP) or by visiting their online treatment locator.

 They can help you locate resources in your area, from addiction counselors and detox centers to full rehab treatment programs.

-Additionally, if you want to carry Narcan nasal spray for yourself, a loved one, or as a general service to your community, speak to your doctor or local community outreach program.
+Additionally, if you are interested in carrying Narcan nasal spray for yourself, a loved one, or as a general service to your community, speak to your doctor or local community outreach program.
+Many community programs offer free, confidential Narcan and naloxone distribution.

 Narcan FAQs